(This review may contain spoilers)

 On the whole, this is a film with great performances and set around a great premise, creatures that will hunt and kill you if they hear you, and yet it’s so poorly realised that it feels slow and often rather stupid at times.
 It has it’s redeeming qualities, but not enough to save the film.

-A Quiet Place is out in cinemas now!
+A Quiet Place is out on DVD & Blu-Ray now!

 6 thoughts on “A Quiet Place – Review”